Shakib448/Shakib448/README.md

 ## 📋 Career Summary

-> Backend Engineer with **5+ years** of experience in **Rust, Node.js, and MERN stack**.
+> Backend Engineer with 5+ years of experience in Node.js, NestJS, and the MERN stack.
 Skilled in building RESTful APIs, GraphQL services, and cloud-native microservices.
-Proficient in **PostgreSQL, MySQL, and MongoDB**, with expertise in **Docker, Kubernetes, RabbitMQ, Redis, and CI/CD pipelines**.
-Strong focus on scalable, secure, high-performance distributed systems, with proven experience in **team leadership** and **DevOps automation**.
+Proficient in PostgreSQL, MySQL, and MongoDB, with expertise in Docker, Kubernetes, RabbitMQ, Redis, and CI/CD pipelines.
+Strong focus on scalable, secure, high-performance distributed systems, with proven experience in team leadership and DevOps automation.
+Passionate about **Rust**, actively exploring both for systems-level and backend development.

 ---